PedParts UK

 The problem with a bike running lean is that not only are you down on power but more seriously the engine can run much too hot.
 This can cause seizures (where the piston expands from excess heat so much that it no longer will move within the cylinder) or can even melt the piston.

-On a 50cc moped we find that once the mixture reaches around 15:1 this is the point where there is a real risk of seizure and engine damage especially on long full throttle rides.
+On a 50cc moped we find that once the mixture starts to approach 15:1 this is the point where there is a real risk of seizure and engine damage especially on long full throttle rides.

 Running rich isn't as potentially catastrophic as running lean because the excess unburnt fuel acts to cool the combustion chamber, but again you won't be reaching the full power potential of the engine and wasting fuel.